alexander-kuzmin-us/Storage-WebApp/README.md

-# **The final Project on  Udacity Full Stack Web Developer Nanodegree**
+# **Project on  Udacity Full Stack Web Developer Nanodegree**

-The project is designed as a data-driven web-based application allows registered by GooglesignIn users create and edit their notes, divided into categories.
+This project was designed as a data-driven web-based application (app).
+App allows registered by GooglesignIn users create and edit and delete their notes, divided into categories.

 This is a main project Full Stack Web Developer Nanodegree on Udacity.